 - How did Ms. Hussey help Calder and Petra?

-In this activity students will use a pentomino code to decipher a message and then make up a secret code of their own.
+Have students complete the Break the Pentamino Code!
+Student Activity Sheet.
+Students will use a pentomino code to decipher a message and then make up a secret code of their own.

 To extend students enjoyment of the book, try these:

 - Works of Art: Ask the students to research Vermeer or another famous painter of his time and prepare a report and presentation for the class.
-(Rembrandt lived during Vermeer's life and was another Dutch painter).
-After the presentations, challenge the students to find out which of the artists' works they consider the most famous.
+(Rembrandt lived during Vermeers life and was another Dutch painter).
+After the presentations, challenge the students to find out which of the artists work they consider the most famous.
 They should be able to support their reasons.
 They can also compare and contrast the artists with a partner.
 Students can show this by using a Venn diagram or a double bubble map (Thinking Maps).
 Display their findings around the room.

 - Exploring Pentominoes: Calder used pentominoes to help him think.
 Polyominoes is the general name of plane shapes made by joining squares together.
 Pentominoes (5 squares) are the type of polyomino most worked with.
 Have students visit Webs ites or other resources available that allow children to manipulate pentominoes to make squares and rectangles.
 You can also buy pre-made pentominoes or make them yourself – students will love the challenge of fitting them together to make new shapes!

 - Take a Trip: Visit a local art museum.
 Before going, talk about the different types of paintings that the class may see.
 (Abstract, stills, landscapes, etc.) During your visit, allow students time to study the paintings by a particular artist.
-When the class arrives back at school, have students write in their journal about which two paintings they liked the best and the least, and why.
-They could write about one piece in particular that made them feel a certain way or reminded them of something else.
+When the class arrives back at school, have students write in their journal which painting they liked best, and the least and why.
+They could write about one piece in particular, that made them feel a certain way or reminded them of something else.
 (If a trip to your local museum is not an option for your class, you can find many pictures on the Internet or your local library that students can study).

 - Mystery Timeline: Petra and Calder are two very different people.
 They have different family lives and personalities but their differences seem to work for them to help solve the mystery.
-Working in cooperative groups, the students can make a timeline to help them piece together the events in the story that leads to the resolution.
+Working in cooperative groups, the students can make a timeline to help them piece together the events in the story that led to the mystery being solved.